bhalash/related-posts/README.md

-# Sheepie
+# Sheepie Related Posts
 Sheepie is the WordPress theme for my frequently-renamed [personal blog](http://www.bhalash.com), named in honour of my son's stuffed toy.

-## Description
-Sheepie is the WordPress theme for my personal site, although if you are feeling adventurous, you can extract the CSS to use yourself for a different CMS.
-As my personal site theme, it is in a permanent state of flux.
-Features may be missing, the appearance may be broken and this could quite possibly trash your WordPress installation depending on what point in time I commit code to the repository.

-As much as every GPL project carries a disclaimer about reliability and liability, you should truly consider "caveat emptor" here.
+This file contains a set of functions which will fetch posts related to a given post.

 ## License
 All of the code in the project is licensed under the GPL v3 or later, except as otherwise noted.